 “Women on the Verge: Emotions, Authoritarianism, and the Novel in Italy and Turkey, 1922-1935”

-My project demonstrates that in authoritarian contexts, women writing about their emotional lives functioned as political commentary and as critiques of authoritarian gendered politics.
+My project demonstrates that in authoritarian contexts, women writing about their emotional lives functioned as political commentary and as critiques of authoritarian gender politics.
 My transnational study integrates an interdisciplinary approach in order to more critically reassess the politics of the Early Turkish Republic than has been done previously.
-While historical or literary studies traditionally focus on women authors’ political activism or their literary careers as separate entities, my research contributes to twentieth century gender history by demonstrating that women advocating for social change were multifaceted, and that their contributions span disciplines and national boundaries.
+While historical or literary studies traditionally focus on women authors’ political activism or their literary careers as separate entities, my research contributes to twentieth-century gender history by demonstrating that women advocating for social change were multifaceted, and that their contributions span disciplines and national boundaries.